pineoc/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

 };
 ```

-You can use `require` + filename(without paths) everywhere to retreive the object exported by "export" from other scripts.
+You can use `require` + filename(without paths) everywhere to retrieve the object exported by "export" from other scripts.

 ```js
 // Back.js